Who can instruct

 With effect from 31st January 2013, the Bar’s Standard Non-Contractual Terms (Annex G1 to the Bar’s Code of Conduct) are no longer deemed to be the applicable terms on which instructions are accepted.
 Instructions that were accepted prior to 31 January 2013 will continue to be governed by the Standard Non-Contractual Terms upon which they were accepted.

-Members of Quadrant Chambers now carry out services on Quadrant Chambers Terms, which are available to download here, unless otherwise agreed in writing.
+Members of Quadrant Chambers now carry out services on Quadrant Chambers Terms (see below) unless otherwise agreed in writing.

 In the alternative, Barristers at Quadrant Chambers are willing to discuss the acceptance of instructions on the COMBAR and The City of London Law Society (CLLS) terms (available here) or The Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons 2012 as referred to in Rule rC30.9c of the BSB Handbook (Bar Council Terms) (available here).